pmat2/Algorithms/README.md

 # Algorithms
-Set of algorithm to stay in practice
+Algorithms training to stay in practice

 ## Coin counter
 Solution counts optimal way of giving the change.